voyagermesh/voyager/README.md

 [Website](https://appscode.com) • [Slack](https://slack.appscode.com) • [Forum](https://discuss.appscode.com) • [Twitter](https://twitter.com/AppsCodeHQ)

 # voyager
-Voyager provides controller for [Ingress](#ingress) and [Certificates](#certificate) for Kubernetes developed by [AppsCode](https://appscode.com).
+Voyager is a [HAProxy](http://www.haproxy.org/) backed [secure](#certificate) L7 and L4 [ingress](#ingress) controller for Kubernetes developed by
+[AppsCode](https://appscode.com).
+This can be used with any Kubernetes cloud providers including aws, gce, gke, azure.
+This can also be used with bare metal Kubernetes clusters.

 ## Ingress
-In here we call it ExtendedIngress.
-An extended plugin of Kubernetes [Ingress](https://kubernetes.io/docs/user-guide/ingress/) by AppsCode, to support both L7 and L4 loadbalancing via a single ingress.
-This is built on top of the [HAProxy](http://www.haproxy.org/), to support high availability, sticky sessions, name and path-based virtual hosting.
+Voyager provides L7 and L4 loadbalancing using a custom Kubernetes [Ingress](docs/user-guide/component/ingress) resource.
+This is built on top of the [HAProxy](http://www.haproxy.org/) to support high availability, sticky sessions, name and path-based virtual hosting.
-This also support configurable application ports with all the features available in Kubernetes [Ingress](https://kubernetes.io/docs/user-guide/ingress/).
+This also support configurable application ports with all the options available in a standard Kubernetes [Ingress](https://kubernetes.io/docs/user-guide/ingress/).
 Here is a [complex ingress example](hack/example/ingress.yaml) that shows how various features can be used.
 You can find the generated HAProxy Configuration [here](hack/example/haproxy_generated.cfg).